caleb-bugg/website/content/home/about.md

 # Spring 2026 SAT Math Institute

-I will be conducting a SAT mathematics institute for 11-12th grade students ***preparing to take the SAT*** during the Acadmic Year (AY) 2025-2026.
+I will be conducting an SAT mathematics institute for 11-12th grade students ***preparing to take the SAT*** during the Acadmic Year (AY) 2025-2026.
 See [here](files/J1.pdf) for information on the institute.
-See [here](https://satsuite.collegeboard.org/sat/dates-deadlines) for information on fall SAT testing dates.
+See [here](https://satsuite.collegeboard.org/sat/dates-deadlines) for information on AY '25-'26 SAT testing dates.